MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 }
 ```

-- Now that we have added TokenAuthentication, we'll see a new tab Tokens in our Admin panel from which we can generate tokens for users.
-For the sake of simplicity let's change our views' permission to `IsAuthenticated`;
+- Now that we have added TokenAuthentication, we'll see a new tab `Tokens` in our Admin panel from which we can generate tokens for users.
+For the sake of simplicity, let's change our views' permission to `IsAuthenticated`;

 ```python
 # views.py